blaenk/site/content/notes/postgresql.md

 There are also row constructor variants in which case the subquery must produce the same columns, and the columns are compared paire-wise with the specified operator.

+There is also a variant that takes a parenthesized expression that must yield an array value.

 ### ALL

 The `ALL` construct is similar to `ANY` except that it only returns `TRUE` if _all_ values produced by the subquery return `TRUE` for the given operator against the left expression.
 There is also a row constructor variant.

 `NOT IN` is equivalent to `<> ALL`.

+There is also a variant that takes a parenthesized expression that must yield an array value.

 ### Single-Row Comparison